 That is why in this article, we will enlighten you on the pros and cons of either choice.
 Hopefully, it will be of great help when making the buy vs build software decision for your fintech company.

-Pros of developing fintech software in-house
+Advantages of in-house fintech software development

-Here are the benefits of using in-house experts to develop your banking software:
+Here are the benefits of using in-house experts to develop your banking software.

-Full control.
 All of the team members involved in building the software are employed by you and trained from scratch.
 They understand your company’s goals, culture, and workflow well to develop software that perfectly matches its intended purpose.
 Also, you retain ownership of the software code and can use it the way you see fit.

-Direct communication.
 Seamless communication among team members is a crucial factor when developing software.
 Communication is boosted when the employees do it face to face.
 It becomes faster to implement changes to the project and avoid mistakes caused by misinformation.

 You will often entrust your banking or payment software development to people you can trust who fully understand your business process.
 That is why the recruitment process takes more time and needs to be thorough.
 So, you end up with employees who you deem fit enough for the role.

-Cons of developing fintech software in-house
+Disadvantages of in-house fintech software development

 It takes, on average, about 40 days to recruit an in-house developer.
 This information is based on a study performed by DevSkiller.
 This period also does not consider the time taken for the employee to transition from their old job completely.
 Also, you will need time for onboarding and educating new employees on the company culture and workflow.
 All of these processes can extend the development time to a few years.
 This amount of time is not ideal for the fintech industry, which is rapidly changing.
 When your solution goes live, it may already be outdated and will need heavy changes to meet new industry demands.